 |7.
 Once fully hardened, remove the two pieces from the sand.
 Pull the metal rods out and brush off any sand that has adhered to the wax.||8.
 Use a heated pan or electric griddle to level the top of the stem.
 This will allow a better bond to the cap.|

 Continue To Page 2

-Disclaimer: The information presented here is accurate to the best of my knowledge and common candle making practices as of the time of this writing - July 2006.
+Disclaimer: The information presented here is accurate to the best of my knowledge and common candle making practices as of the time of this writing Originally published in 1998 and updated in July 2006 and July 2011.
 The author and the publisher accept no liability for the use or misuse of any of the information presented in this article.
 This article is presented for informational purposes and is used at your own risk.